ScaleDrone/heroku-docs/DOCS.md

 Opening ScaleDrone for sharp-mountain-4005â€¦
 ```

 or by visiting the [Heroku apps web interface](http://heroku.com/myapps) and selecting the application in question.
-Select ADDON-NAME from the Add-ons menu.
+Select ScaleDrone from the Add-ons menu.

 ## Migrating between plans